unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

 ### G. Power Supply

-This build uses a small power supply module that can charge 18650 battery and provide 5V power supply in one module.
+This build uses a USB-C Female Port that will be connected to external power supply such as a phone charger or a portable battery to supply power to the device.

 # Materials